 Dr. Khair is an Institute Engineer at Southwest Research Institute.
 His background in diesel engine technology spans over 35 years.
 He graduated in 1967 from Ain Shams University in Cairo, Egypt with a Bachelor’s of Science degree in Automotive Engineering.
 He earned a degree of Master of Science in thermodynamics from the University of Birmingham in the UK in 1970.
 In 1982, Dr. Khair earned a Master’s degree in Business Administration from Michigan State University, and in 2007 he earned a doctorate in Management Engineering from Warren-National University.

 Magdi holds 18 US patents in the areas of turbocharging, exhaust gas recirculation, aftertreatment, fuel injection systems, and emission controls.
 He has twice been awarded SAE’s Forest McFarland award and spoke numerous times at SAE’s TOPTECs, symposia and conferences around the world.

 - Imad A. Khalek

 Imad Khalek is a Senior Program Manager at SwRI Engine, Emissions and Vehicle Research Division.
-He has been with SwRI for 15 years.
+He has been with SwRI since 1999.
 He has a BS, MS, and Ph.D. in Mechanical Engineering from the University of Minnesota.
 He led several major industry and government programs focusing on PM emissions from combustion sources.